badging/badging-bot/README.md

 ## setting up local development environment

-Seeting up the bot is as easy as navigating to your project folder in the terminal and running;
+Setting up the bot is as easy as navigating to your project folder in the terminal and running;

 ```sh
 source <(curl -s https://raw.githubusercontent.com/badging/bot-scripts/main/install.sh)